mcabbott/AxisKeys.jl/README.md

 * [OffsetArrays](https://github.com/JuliaArrays/OffsetArrays.jl) actually changes the indices
 of an Array, allowing any continuous integer range, like `0:9` or `-10:10`.
-This package is happy to wrap such arrays, and if needed will adjust indices of the given ranges:
+This package is happy to wrap such arrays, and if needed will adjust indices of the given key vectors:
 `O = wrapdims(OffsetArray(["left", "mid", "right"], -1:1), 'A':'C')`,
 then `O[-1:0]` works.

 Other new packages (post-1.0):

 * [DimensionalData](https://github.com/rafaqz/DimensionalData.jl) is another replacement
 for AxisArrays.
-It again uses types like `Dim{:name}` to store both name & range, plus some special ones like `X, Y` of the same abstract type.
+It again uses types like `Dim{:name}` to store both name & keys, plus some special ones like `X, Y` of the same abstract type.
 Named lookup then looks like `DA[X <| At(13.0)]`, roughly like `A(x=13.0)` here.